An Evening with Abraham Lincoln:

 In all cases, Mr. Lincoln can be available after the presentation to answer questions and participate in discussions based around the life and times of Abraham Lincoln.

-The costume is authentic from the top of the stovepipe hat (a replica of the hat Lincoln wore to the theater on April 14, 1865) to the sole of the Civil War era boots (Rubber has been added to the heel to prevent marring floors).
-Clothing is natural fiber based on Civil War era patterns, and even the watch and chain are authentic, coin silver, key-wind made in the 1850s.
+The costume is authentic from the top of the stovepipe hat to the sole of the Civil War era boots (Rubber has been added to the heel to prevent marring floors).
+Clothing is natural fiber based on Civil War era patterns.

 Fees are negotiable, depending on travel distance and type of presentation desired.
-Please see previous page for contact information.
+Please see main page for contact information.